Ph.D. in Japanese, Linguistics Subplan

 Following University policy (GAP 4.6.1), students are expected to complete the candidacy requirements by Spring Quarter of the second year of graduate study.

-1. Demonstrate proficiency in both modern and classical Japanese by completing the following courses, or by demonstrating an equivalent level or linguistic attainment by passing the appropriate certifying examinations:
+1. Demonstrate proficiency in modern and classical Japanese by completing the following courses or demonstrating equivalent linguistic attainment by passing the appropriate certifying examinations.

 • Fourth-Year Japanese (take the entire sequence through to the following):